zedparsa/Flowsense-ids/README.md

 ```

 Key implementation notes:
-> - contamination and nu both act like “expected anomaly proportion” controls, so they directly influence how aggressive the detector is
+> - `contamination` and `nu` both act like “expected anomaly proportion” controls, so they directly influence how aggressive the detector is.
-> - decision_function from IsolationForest provides a continuous score you later convert into a normalized anomaly_score
+> - `decision_function` from `IsolationForest` provides a continuous score you later convert into a normalized `anomaly_score`.

 ##